Dems hammering Trump overlook Obama administration's record of firing inspectors general

 "SIGTARP has been an aggressive watchdog for American taxpayers and this attempt to circumvent their oversight must not go forward," said then-California GOP Rep. Darrell Issa.
 "It is disturbing, but not altogether out of character, that this Treasury Department would attempt to deny SIGTARP the ability to conduct oversight of this proposed program."

-And, in 2010, Patrick McFarland, inspector general for the Office of Personnel Management, said a staffer with the White House's Office of Management abd Budget (OMB) warned that the budget office would "make life miserable" for the inspector general if his office formally complained about its fiscal 2011 budget.
+And, in 2010, Patrick McFarland, inspector general for the Office of Personnel Management, said a staffer with the White House's Office of Management and Budget (OMB) warned that the budget office would "make life miserable" for the inspector general if his office formally complained about its fiscal 2011 budget.

 McFarland said in a letter to the House Oversight and Government Reform Committee that an OPM colleague interpreted this as a "not so veiled threat from OMB."